emysliwietz/vwipe/README.md

 ## Compiling & Installing

-`nwipe` requires the following libraries to be installed:
+`vwipe` requires the following libraries to be installed:

 * ncurses
 * pthreads